MazenS0liman/Caissa-AI/README.md

     ./start.exe
     ```

-> [!NOTE]
+## Note :warning:
-> Eureka requires lots of computational power, so it tends to run slowly on older devices.
+- Eureka requires lots of computational power, so it tends to run slowly on older devices.
+- To chat with Eureka you need to toggle the button first.

 > [!CAUTION]
 > Although the verifier module was added to Eureka to reduce the occurrence of hallucinations, it can still make mistakes.